Why is water a polar molecule?

 - This separation of charges is termed dipole moment.

 Water has a bent shape

-- The lone pair of electrons in the oxygen atom are not bonded to any atoms so they are free to repulse each other.
+- The lone pair of electrons in the oxygen atom are not bonded to any atoms and the pairs of electrons repulse each other.

 - These repulsive forces act to push the hydrogen atoms closer together and create a compression angle of 104º.